benpollarduk/NetAF/README.md

 ```

 ### Playable Character
-Each BP.AdventureFramework game has a single playable character.
+Each NetAF game has a single playable character.
 The game is played through the view point of the playable character.

 ```csharp
 var player = new PlayableChracter("Dave", "The hero of the story.");